Balaghat: Geography

+Balaghat is surrounded by dense forests of Satpura, Wainganga River flows through Balaghat.

 Demographics

 As of the 2011 Census of India, Balaghat had a population of 84,216.
 Males constitute 51% of the population and females 49%.
 11% of the population is under 6 years of age.

 Government

 Balaghat Is part of Balaghat Assembly constituency, in 2023 Madhya Pradesh Legislative Assembly election Anubha Munjare is elected mla from Indian National Congress.
 Entire assembly is part of Balaghat Lok Sabha constituency in 2024 Bharti Pardhi is elected mp from balaghat lok sabha.

 Education Institute

 Many Govt and Private School situated in balaghat, There are number of educational institutions in Balaghat, such as a Government Boys and Government Girls schools.

 Many higher education college are available in balaghat belongs to Rani Durgawati University Jabalpur.